AndreVede/template-gatsby-zb/README.md

     ```shell
     # create a new Gatsby site using the minimal TypeScript starter
     npm init gatsby -- -ts

+    # create a Gatsby site using this Template
+    npx gatsby new app-name https://github.com/AndreVede/template-gatsby-zb.git
+    # (You have to change the app name in package.json and gatsby-config.ts)
     ```

 2.  **Start developing.**